buildingSMART/IFC4.3.x-development/docs/properties/w/WeatherConditions.md

 WeatherConditions
 =================

-Indicates the weather conditions during the application of the course
+Indicates the weather conditions during the application of the course.